DataBiosphere/toil/docs/tutorial.rst

 Functions and job functions
 ---------------------------

-Defining jobs by creating class definitions generally involves the boiler plate of creating a constructor.
+Defining jobs by creating class definitions generally involves the boilerplate of creating a constructor.
 To avoid this the classes :class:`toil.job.FunctionWrappingJob` and :class:`toil.job.JobFunctionWrappingTarget` allow functions to be directly converted to jobs.